vanHeemstraSystems/threejs-collada/README.md

 See also "Collada Files Explained" at https://www.adobe.com/creativecloud/file-types/image/vector/collada-file.html#

-See also "Collada Tutorial" at http://wazim.com/collada-tutorial1/
+See also "Collada Tutorial" at http://wazim.com/collada-tutorial1/ and http://wazim.com/collada-tutorial2/

 ## 100 - Introduction